electrone901/faberweb3-upcoming-sport-stars/README.md

 ## Project name

 Sports Stars

 ## Description

 Sports Stars is a decentralized fundraising app that allows fans to support their favorite upcoming sports stars.
-Upon registration, a player is able to receive tokens, early supporters are able to buy and sell their tokens.
-Share that awesome idea-goal you have been sleeping on for a while so you can find awesome couches or funders to help you create it or discover great athletes from others that you would like to be part of as a funder.
+This app allows young athletes to share their idea or goal to find a coach, funders, or a community that they would like to be part of.

+Main Features:

+- Allows users to register their projects or goals
+- Players would be able to receive tokens and NFTs
+- Early supporters should able to buy and sell users' tokens.
+- Anyone can donate NFTs to other users
+- Easily collect funds from backers using blockchain.

 ### Link Demo Website